AT CAROLINE SPRINGS SCHOOL OF MUSIC

-Our teachers are expert in approaching students with ASD and we are an NDIS registered provider.
+Our teachers are expert in approaching students with ASD.
 We have seen first hand the many benefits to kids who are on the spectrum taking music lessons.

 Our school was awarded; Best Music School in Melbourne 2016 by the APAC insider business awards and our expertise with music lessons for children on the spectrum, has been integral in our success.
 Many of our students who are on the spectrum have their lessons funded through NDIS as studying music is well known to be a highly beneficial activity for children with ASD.

 It is well known that people of all ages and abilities can benefit from music lessons.
 Learning an instrument or singing supports emotional, cognitive and social development in many students throughout the world.
 An active involvement within a music school with bonafide credentials such as ours helps to promote wellness by enhancing memory, managing stress, and improving communication skills.
 Our teachers are all expert in helping students with autism spectrum disorder.
 Having said that, we do not focus on labels and treat every student on a case by case basis.

 A 2004 study documented in the Journal of Music Therapy found that music used with children and teens with ASD can increase a child’s focus and attention, improve social behaviors, and increase a child’s ability to communicate through a variety of means.

 There have been numerous worldwide studies finding children and adults with ASD respond very well to music.
 Often, individuals with autism respond in a positive way to music when little else is able to get their attention.
 Music has been shown to have powerful healing benefits.
 We have seen many students with ASD achieve amazing results in their music and it has impacted the rest of their lives in palpable, beneficial ways.